Getting Started

 oci://public.ecr.aws/m4v1f8q5/gpu-provider/helm \

-4. When provider is up and running you will see a new node in your cluster
+5. Once the provider is up, you’ll see a new node in your cluster.

 Deploying GPU Workloads